skytz/okapi/README.md

 # okapi

-OpenAPI (AKA Swagger) document generation for Rust projects
+OpenAPI (AKA Swagger) document generation for Rust projects with the 0.5.0-dev version of rocket Only generates the open api spec, swagger UI does not work

 Work in progress!